Stephanie Sinclaire: Career

 Dear Brutus (adapter/ director/ producer), began her love affair with J. M. Barrie.
 The highly lauded production resulted in the Barrie estate awarding her the much coveted film rights.
 Her subsequent screenplay, called The Shadow Master, is in development for a feature film starring Richard Attenborough.
-In 2006 she adapted and directed Peter Pan.
+In 2006 she adapted and directed Peter Pan, which was presented at The King's Head in honour of Dan Crawford, and featured the World premiere of the lost Leonard Bernstein score.

 Stephanie directed The Shadow Master (top five critics choice, The Times, Benedict Nightingale) late summer 2008 as a unique stage to screen project, directing the screenplay fully underscored on stage at the Kings Head Theatre.
-The Shadow Master will be filmed Summer 2010.

 In 2002 she was co-recipient, with Dan Crawford, of Her Majesty the Queen's Golden Jubilee Award for ‘contribution to the arts and pursuit of excellence’ in the field of direction for the Kings Head Theatre and its young director's trainee programme presented by the Queen and Lord Attenborough.
 The programme mentors young theatre directors in an apprentice setting at the Kings Head theatre and was the largest and most successful of its kind for over a decade introducing as many as 12 trained professionals into various aspects of the industry yearly.

-Sinclaire made a move from theatre to film in the late 1990s but returned to maintain Dan Crawford's estate after his death in 2005 and has run the theatre as artistic director since then.
+Sinclaire made a move from theatre to film in the late 1990s but returned to maintain Dan Crawford's estate after his death in 2005 and ran the theatre as artistic director until 2012.
 She also became the licensee and publican of the Kings Head Theatre Pub.
-The Kings Head was founded by Dan in 1970 and has therefore been under the directorship of one family for 40 years.
+The Kings Head was founded by Dan in 1970 and was under the directorship of one family for over 40 years.
 Kings Head Theatre Patrons include Sir Alan Parker and Sir Tom Stoppard, Joanna Lumley, Maureen Lipman, Don Black and Victoria Wood.
 It is a well loved and Internationally known theatre that has enjoyed over 40 transfers to the West End in Broadway.